You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • Fever.
 Sometimes the fever can be high (more than 40ºC).

-• And, you may also have:
+• You may also have:

-• Difficulty breathing
+• Trouble breathing

 • Fast or irregular heartbeats